sshao2013/fakepageforhrfh/files/eventinfo.md

 For this hackathon, you will need:

 1. A personal laptop,
-2. Some basic stationery,
-3. Signed the HRfH Participation Agreement,
+2. Signed the HRfH Participation Agreement,
-4. (Optional) Access to your own university high-performance computing facilities.
+3. (Optional) Access to your own university high-performance computing facilities.